Back to blog

 The best first project is often the one that removes a blocker for several later projects.
 For example, modernizing a core order-management workflow may unlock better customer updates, cleaner reporting, cloud migration, and future AI recommendations.

-Build a Transformation Operating Model
+Build A Transformation Operating Model

 A transformation roadmap needs an operating model, not just a project list.
 Define how decisions will be made, how scope changes will be controlled, how teams will test new workflows, and how leadership will judge progress.